-I am pleased to submit the Comprehensive Annual Financial Report for the fiscal year ended June 30, 2016.
+I am pleased to submit the Comprehensive Annual Financial Report for the fiscal year ended June 30, 2017.

-During a year of dynamic change at the Maricopa Community College District, the Governing Board has continued its prudent exercise of its fiduciary responsibilities, maintained its commitment to affordable tuition, and held the line on property taxes.
-Our financial management team continued the District's strong strategic and long-term financial planning processes and maintained our strong financial position, even with the complete elimination of state support.
+During a year of dynamic transformation at the Maricopa County Community College District, our Governing Board has continued the prudent exercise of its fiduciary responsibilities, maintained its commitment to affordable tuition, and held the line on property taxes.
+With the continued lack of state support, our financial management team continued the District's strong strategic and long-term financial planning processes and maintained our strong financial position.